 I could provide numerous examples of this absolute nut-show we are witnessing in this country, but collectively, we all understand how bad it is getting with no end in sight.

 If I consider a victory for the blue wave in a few weeks, I expect the rhetoric will only increase and the division will widen and deepen.
 There are reports in both Georgia and Texas that ballots cast are being changed and/or disposed of intentionally.
 Whoever loses those contests will have valid legal arguments to challenge the outcome which will drag out for months.
 Could it ultimately be decided by a conservative Kavanaugh installed SCOTUS?
 This would be even more fuel for the fire.

 So, where does it end?
 Where are we heading?

 Many thought leaders of the day expect a long protracted period of escalating tensions within this country and abroad as we witness the end of market-driven global capitalism where money equals power/influence and power means access to more money.
 Greed and the power to oppress have been dance partners for decades so how long will it take for the concert to end?

-How will this completely change the media industry who has profited off mis- and disinformation?
+How will this completely change the media industry that has profited off disinformation?

 You don’t need a crystal ball to see how a few changes within our